US Army Corps of Engineers NY/NJ Harbor and Tributaries Study

 In 2010, NYC-EJA launched our Waterfront Justice Project, New York City's first citywide community-based resiliency campaign.
 When the City of New York initiated its overhaul of the Comprehensive Waterfront Plan (Vision 2020) in 2010, NYC-EJA began our advocacy campaign to convince the Bloomberg Administration to reform waterfront designations called Significant Maritime Industrial Areas, or SMIA's.
 SMIA's are zones designed to encourage the clustering/concentration of heavy industrial and polluting infrastructure uses.
 There are only seven SMIA's in the City – six of which are all classic "environmental justice" communities (i.e. – the South Bronx, Sunset Park, Red Hook, Newtown Creek, Brooklyn Navy Yard & North Shore of Staten Island) – predominantly low income-communities of color.

-NYC-EJA worked with our members in SMIA communities on a reform campaign to overhaul NYC’s coastal zone management plan known as the Waterfront Revitalization Program (WRP).
-The improvements in the WRP only apply to new businesses — existing businesses are exempt.
-At the invitation of the City Council, NYC-EJA advised Council staffers on proposed amendments to the Community Right-to-Know law (which requires facilities that handle hazardous substances to annually report what chemicals are used/stored, and how their emergency planning protects first responders and the public in the case of fire, spills or accidental chemical release).
-NYC Local Law 143 (2013) amends the Right-to-Know law to now include coastal storm surge and hurricane evacuation zones as part of the geography established to: a) require that facilities report the presence of hazardous substances; and b) develop a “risk management plan” to prevent the release of hazardous substances during potential flooding and other extreme weather events.
+NYC-EJA worked with our members in SMIA communities on a reform campaign to overhaul NYC's coastal zone management plan, known as the Waterfront Revitalization Program (WRP).
+At the invitation of the City Council, NYC-EJA advised Council staffers on proposed amendments to the Community Right-to-Know law (which requires facilities that handle hazardous substances to annually report what chemicals are used/stored, and how their emergency planning protects the public in the case of fire, spills or accidental chemical release).
+NYC Local Law 143 (2013) amended the Right-to-Know law to now include coastal storm surge and hurricane evacuation zones as part of the geography established to: a) require that facilities report the presence of hazardous substances; and b) develop a "risk management plan" to prevent the release of hazardous substances during potential flooding and other extreme weather events.

-Our research is helping to identify innovative strategies to build climate resilient industrial waterfronts while promoting local industrial jobs.
-NYC-EJA is currently participating in two groundbreaking Waterfront Justice Project research partnerships.
+Our research is helping to identify innovative strategies to build climate-resilient industrial waterfronts while promoting local industrial jobs through two groundbreaking Waterfront Justice Project research partnerships.

 For more information on similar initiatives, see NYC-EJA's Community Resiliency and People's Climate March.